vatlab/sos/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-**Script of Scripts (SoS)** is a lightweight workflow system that helps you turn your collections of commands and scripts into readable pipelines that can be easily understood and modified by others.
-It is also an easy-to-use alternative to specialized workflow systems such as [CWL](http://common-workflow-language.github.io/draft-3/) with an emphasis on readability.
+**Script of Scripts (SoS)** is a lightweight workflow system that helps you oraganize your commands and scripts in different languages into readable workflows that can be easily understood and modified by others.
+It is an easy-to-use alternative to specialized workflow systems such as [CWL](http://common-workflow-language.github.io/draft-3/) which makes it an ideal tool for the creation and maintainance of workflows that need to be frequently updated and shared with others.

 ## Design of SoS
 The core of SoS has mostly been implemented in another project but we are re-designing and re-implementing it to make SoS more user-friendly and powerful.
 Your involvement and suggestions are very welcome.